IBE160/SG-KI-Krigerne/docs/epics.md

 **Acceptance Criteria:**

-- **Given** a feedback signal (thumbs up/down) is received from the UI,
+1.  **Given** a feedback signal (thumbs up/down) is received from the UI,
-- **When** the backend processes the signal,
+2.  **When** the backend processes the signal,
-- **Then** it records the feedback along with the user's query, the chatbot's response, and a timestamp into a persistent log (e.g., a simple JSON file or database entry).
+3.  **Then** it records the feedback along with the user's query, the chatbot's response, and a timestamp into a persistent log (e.g., a simple JSON file or database entry).
-- **And** the system logs do not contain any personally identifiable information (PII) from the user.
+4.  **And** the system logs do not contain any personally identifiable information (PII) from the user.

 **Prerequisites:** Story 3.1

-**Technical Notes:** This implements the backend persistence for FR5.
+**Technical Notes:** This implements the backend persistence for the feedback loop.
+Covers: FR5.

 ---